interrogator/corpkit/doc_interrogate.md

 You can easily select a predefined list, modify and rename it, and access it in the same way.

-The `Get verb/noun inflections` button will help you make queries that match all possible forms of the lemmata of interest.
+The `Get inflections` buttons will help you make queries that match all possible forms of the lemmata of interest.

 Custom wordlists can be stored to memory or, saved to your project under a chosen name.
 Predefined lists will be highlighted in blue, unsaved lists in red, and saved in green.